manojo/experiments/journal.md

 List produced at runtime, and we do not want to produce a Generator.
 An alternative is to have a repFold combinator, but it seems a rather common pattern, so might be useful to fuse it.

+Maybe is it good to have repFold as the more general version?